sybilhoangRG/support.balsamiq.com/content/plugins/multipleconfluencepages.md

 ## Displaying a Wireframe on Multiple Confluence Pages

-### 1. Grab the Wireframe Link From the Attachments
+### 1. Grab the Wireframe Image Link From the Attachments

 Once you have identified the wireframe you want to use on different pages, open the Confluence page attachments.